A Few of Our Sister’s Stories

 Even though the odds were against me and my baby, Birthright didn’t think I was hopeless.

-I finally realized what was happening when I felt the baby’s movement.
-I was trying To deny it mostly because I was terrified to tell my parents.
+I was trying to deny it mostly because I was terrified to tell my parents.
 They thought I was perfect and I couldn’t disappoint them.
 I was getting overwhelmed with fear about my parents, labor and how I couldn’t handle a baby.
 I broke down two days before Christmas.
 My parents were disappointed but embraced me.
 My mom knew about Birthright and we went and spoke with a counselor.

 She helped my mom work through feelings of disappointment and me work on my anxiety and embarrassment.
 We went back to Birthright for several counseling sessions and then I went to a post-partum support group there.

 I let myself get pregnant again with a different man but the same story.
 He said he would leave me if I had the baby.
 With my first pregnancy I had the abortion and he broke up with me anyway.
 I knew I couldn’t go through the pain of abortion again.